 Ardyth Cowart Hearon has lived, studied art and painted in Hickory since the 1980’s, declaring “I cannot not paint.”
 She says of her art that “Tearing fabrics and applying them to canvas, mixing various media in with the paint, and building surfaces over time is the foundation of my process."

-A catalog that includes every artist featured along with pictures of most of the works will be available in the Museum's gift shop, soon we hope.
-It is currently at the printer's.
+A catalog that includes every artist featured in that exhibit along with pictures of most of the works will be available in the Museum's gift shop eventually.
+It has been put together but has hit a production snag.
+We haven't lost sight of it however!

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since March 2015.